 The Community Council has adopted a Welsh Language Scheme approved by the Welsh Language Board.
 The Council however converses in the English language to conduct its business.
-The Council's policy is due for renewal.

 The most recent statistics show that the number of welsh speakers in the community of Hawarden is well below the Welsh average.
 Relevant council documentation will be made available in Welsh or alternative formats on request.